patternfly/patternfly/src/patternfly/components/Alert/examples/Alert.md

 ```

 ### Toast alert group

-An alert group that includes the `.pf-m-toast` modifier becomes a toast alert group with unique positioning in the top-right corner of the window. `.pf-c-alert-group` is required to create a toast alert group.
+An alert group is required to display toast alerts.
+An alert group that includes the `.pf-m-toast` modifier becomes a toast alert group with unique positioning in the top-right corner of the window.

 Every toast alert must include a close button to dismiss the alert.